tsunami416604/azure-docs.hu-hu/articles/sql-database/tutorial-managed-instance-azure-active-directory-migration.md

     -- the old group aadsqlmi\migration should be there
     ```

-1. Használja az ALTER USER szintaxist a helyszíni felhasználó Azure AD-bejelentkezésre való leképezéséhez.
+1. Az ALTER USER szintaxissal leképezze a helyszíni felhasználót az Azure AD bejelentkezéshez.

     ```sql
     /** Execute the ALTER USER command to alter the Windows user [aadsqlmi\testUser1]